The Lurie Institute for Disability Policy

 The Lurie Institute for Disability Policy was created with a generous gift from the Nancy Lurie Marks Family Foundation.
 Through research, policy development, education, and public engagement, the Lurie Institute provides a comprehensive approach to addressing disability issues across the lifespan.
 Brandeis’ ongoing scientific research into developmental disabilities, including autism, also informs the Institute’s activities.

-The mission of the Lurie Institute for Disability Policy is to lead research and training initiatives that promote effective, efficient policies to improve the well-being of children and adults with disabilities and their caregiving families, across the lifespan.
+The mission of the Lurie Institute for Disability Policy is to promote inclusive and effective policies that improve the well-being of children and adults with disabilities and their caregiving families.

 Congratulations to Susan Parish, who has been selected to become the Heller School's next Associate Dean for Research.
 In this position, Susan will be working with the Research Steering Committee to address current challenges facing research activities at the Heller School and will serve as the school's liaison with Brandeis University's office of research administration.

 Susan Parish is excited to be presenting at the First International Symposium on Cancer in Persons with Intellectual Disabilities to be held in Montpellier, France in February 2014.
 Susan will be speaking about cervical cancer screening for women with intellectual disabilities, and about the Woman Be Healthy studies.

 Susan Parish gave a plenary presentation on Health Care and Children with Autism at the Health and Wellbeing Conference held in Toronto November 12-13, 2013.
 Susan also spoke about Cervical and Breast Cancer Screening for Women with Developmental Disabilities.